severian5it/ResidenceGiulioCesare/README.md

 People looking for an accommodation in their selected destination need to make an informed decision and they are usually relying on a website with full visual and geo-localized content.
-The site is presenting them in a concise and easy-to-use way everything they need to know.
+The site is presenting them, in a concise and easy-to-use way, everything they need to know.

 The goal was to make a strong first impact with the landing page, and therefore serve the most relevant information.